 After I’d asked all my questions and delayed as much as possible, the treatment began.
-My skin and the 2mm roller were sterilised.
+My skin and the two-millimetre roller were sterilised.
 The device was then rolled over each area of my face 10 excruciating times.
 Across my cheeks, I was convinced the pins had hit bone.
 “Do you want me to roll your upper lip?”
 Jack asked.

 “No!
 No, thank you!” was my response, remembering how painful just threading that area can be.
 When it came to my forehead, the least fleshy part of my face, I gave in.
 A vitamin C–rich serum was then applied; if you’ve made holes in your face, you may as well fill them with a potent skin-brightening serum.

 I thought best not to look at myself in the mirror; instead, I bid a quick farewell after being told to keep my skin clean and not to touch it for the next few days.
 It felt hot, almost like I’d been sunburnt, and by the lingering glances I received from passersby, it looked like it too.
 I tried to conceal my face with my long hair, without the hair actually touching the face—not easy.
 I resorted to walking head down, cancelling my afternoon meetings and getting home as quick as possible.